- Is being a stress-free parent possible?

 Use parental controls

-Parental control is often in-built in your devices or can also be purchased at affordable prices.
-It can put a number of restrictions on student devices that can reduce your stress of students being unsafe online.
+Parental control is often in-built into your devices or can also be purchased at affordable prices.
+It can put a number of restrictions on student devices that can reduce the stress of students being unsafe online.
 Some of these include :

 - Disabling in-app purchases to avoid child credit fraud